Practical Common Lisp Project

 One of the authors of Simply Scheme wrote an essay entitled “Why Structure and Interpretation of Computer Programs matters”.
 He states that unlike other introductory textbooks, SICP does not spend a lot of time on the syntax of a specific language, but instead teaches broader concepts.
 Someone at the local Clojure meetup once said to me that if you can work through the problems in SICP, “you can solve any problem with parentheses”.
 In other words, you learn how to design programs.

 A few years back, MIT (and a few other schools using SICP) replaced Scheme and SICP with other texts that use Python.
 Sussman said there were a few reasons for this.
 One is that he and Harold Abelson (one of the other co-authors of SICP) were tired of teaching the course after more than 15 or so years.
 Another reason is that SICP was designed for programmers who would make systems from the ground of using smaller components.
 Now a lot of programming is just linking or wiring together components that are black boxes.
 Sussman called it “programming by poking”.
 You could contrast this with the SICP style of “analysis-by-synthesis”.
 The site Lambda The Ultimate has a post with a link to a now-extinct blog post, but there is a quote that summarizes the ideas nicely.
 There is also a link to a thread on Hacker News.
-This have come up several times on Hacker News and Reddit.
+This has come up several times on Hacker News and Reddit.

 There is a section in the preface to Simply Scheme that covers this: